tpulatha/sdl_ios_guides/docs/Displaying Information/Text Images and Buttons/index.md

 ```

 ### Images
 The position and size of images on the screen is determined by the currently set template.
-All images must first be uploaded the SDL Core using the `SDLManager`’s file manager before being used in a `SDLShow` RPC.
-Once the image has been successfully uploaded, the app will be notified by the SDL Core.
-For information relating to how to upload images, go to the [Uploading Graphics](Uploading Graphics) section.
+All images must first be uploaded to the remote system using the SDLManager’s file manager before being used in a SDLShow RPC.
+Once the image has been successfully uploaded, the app will be notified in the upload method's completion handler.
+For information relating to how to upload images, go to the [Uploading Files and Graphics](Uploading Files and Graphics) section.

 !!!
 NOTE
 Some head units you may be connected to may not support images at all.
 Please consult the `graphicsSupported` property in the `display capabilities` property of the `RegisterAppInterface` response.